cedrelek/pineapplehousebuilder/README.md

-# zomebuilder
+# Pineapple house builder
-Calculate everything to help building a zome-shaped-house
+Calculate everything to help building a pineapple-shaped-house